On the downtown Contemporary Classical circuit...

 Following the instructions of the score, I did several "transparency draws", took pictures of them, and then arbitrarily assigned parameters and numbers to lines and dots.
 After measuring the prescribed distances, I used the obtained numbers to assign the 6 parameter values for each Event in the performance score.
 Since the actual number of Events and the time-scale for "Variations II" is left open in the score, I at first tried to fit 55 events into 8 minutes (the approximate length of Motoko's "Aria" version).
 This seemed a bit busy for a Cage piece, so I redid the score for just 24 events, allowing for a more "patient" flow.

+Transparency sheets with dots and lines were haphazardly dropped into a pile.
 The distances from the dots to lines (using a perpendicular angle) was measured for each "draw".
+Above are four "draws". |

 The Noise Machine